British Asians: Arts and entertainment

 Gemma Chan and Benedict Wong have featured in the Marvel Cinematic Universe franchise.
 Chan has had two starring roles in both 2019's Captain Marvel and Eternals (2021), making her the first actress to portray separate characters within the cinematic universe.
 Wong, who has also appeared in two Ridley Scott films (Prometheus and The Martian), first appeared for a Marvel production in 2016's Doctor Strange, twice reprising the role for Avengers: Infinity War (2018) and Endgame (2019), the latter of which is the highest grossing release in film history.
 Riz Ahmed has starred in both the Bourne film series and Star Wars saga, appearing in anthology film Rogue One.
 Star Wars, Marvel's The Avengers, the Bourne and James Bond film series are some of the highest-grossing film franchises of all time.

+British Indians Sacha Dhawan, Amber Rose Revah, Rish Shah have played notable roles in Marvel TV shows like Iron Fist, Punisher and Ms Marvel.
+British Pakistani Jay Ali would earn universal claim for his role in Daredevil.
+British Syrian Laith Nakli appears in Ms Marvel.

+British Bangladeshi Jan Uddin appears in Marvel Agents of Shield and becomes among the first British Asian actor to appear in a Live Action Anime adaptation with his role in Cowboy Bepop.
+Following this British Lebanese Taz Skylar and British Sri Lankan Charithra Chandran appear in the Live Action adaptation of the Anime One Piece.